 No. Giving FluMist (LAIV) is not considered an aerosol-generating procedure.

 The vaccine dose (0.2 mL) comes inside a special sprayer device.
 A plastic clip on the plunger divides the dose into two equal parts.
-The patient is seated in an upright position with head tilted back.
+The recipient is seated in an upright position with head tilted back.
 Half of the contents of the sprayer (0.1 mL) is sprayed into each nostril.

 Yes, unless clinical judgment suggests nasal congestion is present that might keep the vaccine from making good contact with the nasopharyngeal mucosa.
 In that case, consider either deferring its use until the congestion resolves or using an appropriate alternative influenza vaccine, if available.